PD Dr. Basem Soboh

-Hi, my name is Basem soboh.
-I come from Palestine.
+My name is Basem Soboh.
 The major focus of my work is to understand how complex cofactors of gas processing metalloproteins (hydrogenase and nitrogenase) are assembled.
 I was born in Gaza-Palestine, where I completed my Bachelor degree of Microbiology & Chemistry, then I completed my diploma and doctoral studies at the MPI-Marburg in the group of Rolf Thauer.
 I studied a wide combination of subjects including Microbiology, Biochemistry, Genetics and Virology.
-During my post-doc at UC-Berkeley I investigated the in vitro biosynthesis of the iron-molybdenum cofactor of Nitrogenase at University of California-Berkeley.
-During my Habilitation, an in vitro Synthesis of active [NiFe]-hydrogenase has been developed.
+During my post-doc at UC-Berkeley I investigated the in vitro biosynthesis of the FeMo cofactor of Nitrogenase.
+During my Habilitation at Martin Luther University, an in vitro Synthesis of active [NiFe]-hydrogenase has been developed.
 Since 2016 I started as a group leader in the laboratories of Heberle for Experimental Biophysics and Schlesinger for Genetic Biophysics.
 Using a combinations of molecular biology, anaerobic protein biochemistry and biophysical methods, we are currently investigating the biogenesis of [NiFe]-cofactor at the molecular level.
 Further details can be found in my CV.

 Institut für experimentelle Physik

 Group leader at the Department of Physics, Genetic Biophysics

 Group leader at the Department of Biology, Institute of Microbiology

 Topic: In vitro biosynthesis of complex Fe-S cofactors

 Postdoctoral Scholar at the Department of Plant and Microbial Biology (with Prof. Paul W. Ludden)